 Feelings and thoughts are similar, for experts remain divided on which one comes first.
 Why is that?
-Look, if I were to give you a map of London and ask you to point out the location of the Brooklyn Bridge, no matter how hard you searched, you would never find it because the Brooklyn Bridge is in New York City, not London.
-You have to use the right map, don't you?
+Look, if I were to give you a map of London and ask you to point out the location of the Brooklyn Bridge, no matter how hard you searched, you would never find it because the Brooklyn Bridge is located in New York City, not London.
+You have to use the right map, don’t you?
 Well, the questions we ask map out the possible answers.
 How can I get the right answer by asking the wrong question?

 Why is our reader’s question wrong?
 Well, it assumes or implies that feelings and thoughts are different and that one of the two always comes before the other one.
 Suppose thoughts and feelings are the same thing.
 How could you discover that by asking which one comes first?

 Wait a minute!
 How can thoughts and feelings be the same?
-Aren't they different?
+Aren’t they very different?
 Well, let me ask you a question.
 Are water vapor, rain, water, snow, and ice different things or manifestations of the same thing?
-Hmm, they're very different forms of the same thing, aren't they?
+Hmm, they’re very different forms of the same thing, aren’t they?

 We use words to describe the thoughts, opinions, and beliefs of our conscious mind.
 However, our subconscious uses images and feelings, not words, to record those same beliefs.
 So, we can call feelings the thoughts of the subconscious.
 In other words, thoughts and feelings are the same thing expressed in different languages (the language of words and the language of feelings/images).